utkaln/learn-azure-databricks/README.md

 - Data Discoverability : Create a schema of data, so it can easily be found as required
 - More Info - [Databricks Documentation](https://docs.databricks.com/en/data-governance/unity-catalog/index.html)

+### Structure
+- Unity catalog stores data in 3 level hierarchy
+    - Catalog
+        - Schema
+            - Tables
+- There are two ways to manage data
+    - Databricks managed tables - Table and Data reside in the default storage account attached Databricks workspace
+    - External Data source - Only table definition stays in Unity catalog, data stays in another storage account

 ### Configuration
 ```mermaid
 flowchart TD